jdKheppar/Bulky-Web/README.md

 # GENERAL

 ## Theme
-This section contains general information about ASP.NET Core.
+This repository contains general information about ASP.NET Core.

 ## Key Points
 - ASP.NET Core is a cross-platform, open-source framework for building web apps and services.